dirkcuys/thebacklog/projects/isla-falta/index.md

 [<img class="alignnone size-medium wp-image-186" alt="isla-falta-hm-1024-918" src="http://thebacklog.net/wp-content/uploads/2013/10/isla-falta-hm-1024-918-300x268.png" width="300" height="268" />][5]

 This feels like it is getting somewhere.
-I can imagine seeing the map displayed somewhere and the heightmap looks nice, but the actual terrain is rather bland and when yo look at it closely it is very artificial.
+I can imagine seeing the map displayed somewhere and the heightmap looks nice, but the actual terrain is rather bland and when you look at it closely it is very artificial.

 [<img class="alignnone size-medium wp-image-192" alt="falta-render" src="http://thebacklog.net/wp-content/uploads/2013/10/falta-render-300x168.png" width="300" height="168" />][6]